 Square Cash is an established and popular app for transferring money between friends and family.
 It’s the same company that operates the Square payment system you see in so many cafes and stores these days.
 Upon testing the app and performing research for this post, I’ve read thousands of reviews from people raving about the app.
-They use it to transfer money to other parents for play date excursions, pay rent for college students, and divide up restaurant restaurant bills in lieu of the server running 10 different credit cards.
+They use it to transfer money to other parents for play date excursions, pay rent for college students, and divide up restaurant bills in lieu of the server running 10 different credit cards.

 (I’ve never been a fan of splitting checks beyond two or three credit cards.
 And, there are many occasions where it’s simply too awkward or too much to ask of a server.)